Visa and Immigration Information (Students)

 You may also be required to show such documentation as your admission letter, academic transcripts, and standardized test scores depending upon the consulate’s local policies.
 If you have dependents who are applying for F-2 or J-2 visas, you will need documentation that verifies your marriage or parental relationship.

 Applicants for F, J, or M visas must show “nonimmigrant intent.”
-You must establish that you plan to return to your home country after finishing study in the United States.
-If you cannot demonstrate nonimmigrant intent (even if you meet all the other requirements), your visa will be denied.
+This means you must establish that you plan to return to your home country after finishing study in the United States.

-Prepare yourself by thinking about why you plan to study in the United States and why you chose the University of Iowa and your specific program of study.
+Prepare yourself by thinking about why you plan to study in the United States and why you chose the University of Iowa and your specific program of study, and how you will communicate that during your visa interview.
 With this preparation, you are more likely to prove to the consul that you have made a thoughtful, mature decision.

 The 2-Year Residence Requirement for J-1 Exchange Visitors